 A very young Vincent Furnier

 Spring/Summer '58 Furniers' moved to L.A.
-Living presumably temporarily, in Uncle Lonson's front room. - Father works at Jet Propulsion Lab
+Living presumably temporarily, in Uncle Lonson's front room. - Father works at Jet Propulsion Lab.
+While in LA Vince attends Hayvenhurst Elementary School.

 A Young Vincent Furnier